 - Use frozen fruit instead of ice cubes.
 In my experience, ice cubes just dilute the smoothie by adding unnecessary water.
 Frozen fruit gives me the frostiness I need without watering it down.
 Also, instead of buying already-frozen fruit, I typically buy fresh fruit and just freeze them myself.
 Especially in the summer when fruits are abundant.

 - I always add yogurt.
 Specifically, plain Greek yogurt.
 We try to stay away from flavoured yogurt and all that added sugar.
+This delicious peach smoothie uses unsweetened yogurt as well.

 - You also have the option of adding chia seeds or flax seeds.
 I did not add them in this recipe but they not only thicken your smoothies, they’re also packed with super nutrients that are good for you (speaking of chia, we love chia pudding.
 Try this tropical mango or this perfect-for-spring rhubarb).